The trace dual of nonlinear skew cyclic codes: Introduction

 Another direction for the construction of quantum error-correcting codes is the Calderbank-Shor-Steane (CSS) Construction which uses two codes over $\F_q$, $\mathcal C_1$ and $\mathcal C_2$, such that $\C_2^\perp \subseteq \C_1$.
 For full details of the construction, see \cite{Calderbank1998}.
 Further work, especially ``Quantum Construction X'' introduced by Lison{\v e}k and Singh \cite{lisonek2013}, established the ``hull'' $\C \cap \C^\perp$ of a code $\C$ as an important property to study.
 As noted in the article by Choi et al. \cite{Choi2023}, nonlinear codes are well positioned to have an ``additive complementary dual,'' where $\C \cap \C^{\perp} = \{0\}$.

 Among the most ubiquitous of codes in use today are cyclic codes and their generalizations.
 Their ubiquity is due in part to their rich algebraic structure.
 A code $\C$ is said to be \emph{cyclic} if, whenever $(c_0, c_1, \ldots, c_{n-1}) \in \C$, then $(c_{n-1}, c_0, \ldots, c_{n-2}) \in \C$.
 Algebraically, given a finite field, $\F_q$, define the quotient ring where $(X^n - 1)$ denotes the principal ideal of $\F_q[X]$ generated by the polynomial $X^n - 1$.
 The (two-sided) ideals of $P_n$ are isomorphic to the cyclic codes of length $n$ over $\F_q$.
+These ideals are principal, so the cyclic codes of length $n$ over $\F_q$ are generated by the polynomials $g(x) \in \F_q[x]$ which divide $x^n - 1$.
+Moreover the Euclidean dual of a cyclic is again a cyclic code generated by the reciprocal polynomial of $(x^n - 1)/g(x)$.
+It was shown in \cite{Verma-Sharma:2024} that $\F_q$-linear, cyclic $\F_q^2$ codes and their trace-Euclidean and trace-Hermitian duals are generated by two polynomials.

 Many generalizations of cyclic codes have been studied; among those of most relevance to the present work are the additive cyclic codes first studied in a more generalized framework by Bierbrauer in 2012, \cite{Bierbrauer2012}, and in a more specific setting by Huffman in \cite{Huffman:2010} and \cite{Huffman:2013}.
 In those articles, Huffman considers $\F_q$-linear $\F_{q^t}$-codes, employing trace operators and trace inner products to define their trace dual spaces.
 He then enumerates the cyclic self-orthogonal and cyclic self-dual codes with respect to these trace inner products.
 In \cite{Shi2008}, the authors investigate additive cyclic and additive complementary dual codes of odd length over $\F_4$ with respect to these trace inner products.
 In addition to the above articles by Huffman, the reader is encouraged to consult \cite{Bhunia2025} for a wide study of additive codes whose alphabets come from finite fields.

 A separate direction of generalization for cyclic codes comes in the form of skew cyclic codes.
 These codes were first defined by Boucher, Geiselmann, and Ulmer in \cite{Boucher-Geiselmann-Ulmer:2007} as the left ideals of the ring $\F_{q^m}[X; \sigma]/(X^n - 1)$, where $\sigma: \F_{q^m} \to \F_{q^m}$ is an automorphism with fixed field $\F_{q}$ and $\sigma^n=\operatorname{id}$.
 This has grown into a large field of study; please consult \cite{Gluesing-Luerssen:2021} for a survey.
 In \cite{BHR_1}, the authors of the present article studied codes which are simultaneously $\F_q$-linear $\F_{q^m}$-codes and skew cyclic codes.
 As the degree of the field extension plays a key role in the classification of such codes, we will choose to use ``$\F_{q}$-linear $\F_{q^m}$-codes'' as opposed to ``additive codes'' to emphasize this fact.